School organizational models: Integrative model

 The integrative model is an interdisciplinary organization that combines, rather than separates, academic subjects, faculties, and disciplines.
 A departmental structure may be in place for each field or discipline, but the physical organization of the educational facilities may place different subject-based classrooms or labs in groupings, such as in a defined area, wing, or small learning community.
-For example, each grouping may contain co-located classrooms with different instructors focusing on math, English, and Social Sciences near to a Science lab, Makerspace, or Vocational shop.
+For example, each grouping may contain co-located classrooms with different instructors focusing on math, English, and Social Sciences near to a science lab, makerspace, or vocational shop.
 Support spaces for instructors, such as offices or workrooms, and for students, such as seminar rooms and common workspaces, may also be located directly adjacent or nearby.

-Integrative model diagram, DesignShare P.131.

 Project based learning model

 The project-based learning model is a model that supports students "learning by doing."
 It may or not be fully interdisciplinary in its organization of subjects.
 Unlike traditional, teacher-led classroom-based instruction, students often must organize their own work and manage their own time in a project-based class, with an emphasis on student collaboration and hands-on work.
 It involves independent research, real-world experiences, opportunities and requirements for students to present and defend their learning, to practice and rehearse.
 Student projects are at the core of their learning.
 This is reflected in the design of educational facilities appearing similar to the integrative model, but with a de-emphasis on traditional instructional spaces such as classrooms and labs, and a greater emphasis on student collaboration spaces and workspaces, such as individual study and group seminar rooms, and workspaces such as Makerspaces and rooms with 2D or 3D printing and production.
 The design is student-centered, meaning it is to support the project work, not primarily the convenience of the teachers (e.g. classrooms).
-A noted example of this model is High Tech High.
+A notable example of this model is High Tech High.